- Common uses

 Some side effects can be serious.
 If you experience any of these symptoms or those listed in the SPECIAL PRECAUTIONS section, call your doctor immediately or get emergency medical treatment:

-- rash; blistering, peeling, or reddened skin; blistering or sores on the lips, eyes, or in the mouth; fever; flu-like symptoms
+- rash; blistering, peeling, or reddened skin; blistering of the lips, eyes, or mouth; fever; flu-like symptoms

 - shortness of breath, cough, chest pain, difficulty breathing